javier-lopez/javier.io/blog/en/_posts/2013-07-31-activate-extensions-in-firefox-nightly.md

 5. Select 'false' as the predefined state
 6. Reboot firefox

-From now on **'about:plugins'** will be available as usual &#128522;
+From now on **'about:plugins'** will be available as usual.
 This procedure is also available as a plugin in the [Disable Compatibility Checks Add-on](https://addons.mozilla.org/en-US/firefox/addon/checkcompatibility/) it works in all Firefox releases, nightly and stable ones.

 Happy browsing &#128523;